sparrow-code/radius/README.md

 ## Features

-- **Automated Installation**: Install and configure FreeRADIUS with PostgreSQL backend.
+- **Automated Installation**: Streamlined installation and configuration of FreeRADIUS with PostgreSQL backend
-- **User Management**: Add, update, and manage RADIUS users and groups.
+- **User Management**: Efficient tools to add, update, and manage RADIUS users and groups
-- **Client Management**: Add and manage RADIUS clients.
+- **Client Management**: Simple interface for adding and managing RADIUS clients
-- **OpenVPN Integration**: Seamless integration with OpenVPN for authentication.
+- **OpenVPN Integration**: Seamless integration with OpenVPN for authentication
-- **PostgreSQL Integration**: Deep integration with PostgreSQL for user and client data storage.
+- **PostgreSQL Integration**: Deep integration with PostgreSQL for scalable user and client data storage
-- **Diagnostics**: Scripts to verify and troubleshoot the setup.
+- **Diagnostics**: Advanced diagnostic scripts for system verification and troubleshooting

 ## Prerequisites